A business of any size can take advantage of the powerful platform Facebook has become to generate demand - even on a small budget.

 Q: How much text can I have in my ad?

 A: The length of text in the actual message of the ad will depend on the type of ad you’re running, and where your ads are being placed.
-For any creative imagery in your ad, text elements in the image cannot cover more than 20%.
-Facebook provides a handy text-check tool to keep your ads compliant.
+For any creative imagery in your ad, best practice is to keep any text elements in the image under 20%, otherwise you could risk your reach being limited by Facebook itself.
+The platform has recently removed their text limit, but still advises using as little text as possible.
+Find their updated rules here.

 In the End, Keep It Simple